madan2056/product-basket/README.md

 ## Creating Seed

 You will be able to create the seed file.
-Just call his command:
+Just call this command:
 `php artisan neptrox-product-basket:migration`.
 This will call for create your seed file on *database/seeds/*, and runs the seed.